21. ON CHRISTIANITY

 Are you a Christian?

 No. However, I do not stigmatise Christians as “fundamentalists,” which is a tactic favoured by new age partisans.
 Instead, I have attempted to probe Christian history in the light of due recognitions.
+For instance, there were Christians who suffered from Inquisitors and other oppressors.

 In 1534, the new Act of Supremacy conferred upon Henry VIII the status tag of "Supreme Head of the Church of England."
 A Treason Act was also passed, decoding to a prohibition against accusing the King of heresy or tyranny.
 In June of that year, the Observant Friars of Richmond refused to take the oath accepting the supremacy of Henry.
 Two days afterwards, those friars were taken away in two execution carts.
 The victims were hung, drawn, and quartered.
 A few days later, some Carthusians in London likewise declined to agree that Henry was beyond tyranny.
 "They were chained upright to stakes and left to die, without food or water, wallowing in their own filth - a slow, ghastly death that left Londoners appalled" (Robert Hobbes).